rust-lang/book/nostarch/chapter03.md

 #### Looping Through a Collection with for

-You can also use the `while` construct to loop over the elements of a collection, such as an array.
+You can choose to use the `while` construct to loop over the elements of a collection, such as an array.
 For example, the loop in Listing 3-4 prints each element in the array `a`.